 The Village at The Museum of Appalachia

 The Museum’s pioneer village allows today’s generation to experience life, as it existed in Old Appalachia.
-What started with a single log structure has grown over the last 50 years into a 70-acre village.
+What started with a single log structure, has grown over the last 50 years into a 70-acre complex.
 Today, a collection of barns, cabins, and other unique and historic pioneer buildings serve to re-create a rural Appalachian community, complete with a school, a church, primitive homes, and dozens of other authentic structures.
-Also a working-farm, a multitude of fresh, working gardens, and free-range animals, help to complete the village experience.
+Also a working-farm, with a multitude of fresh, working gardens, and animals, help to complete the pioneer village experience.

 More than 30 cabins populate the village—all authentic log structures that reflect different periods of Appalachian history.
 Moved to the Museum from their various Appalachian origins, these cabins have not only been reconstructed with loving care, but have also been fully furnished, with careful attention to detail.
 Founder John Rice Irwin believed that it was imperative to “get every item just the way it should be.
 It is such things as the handmade corner cupboard and the little items on the shelves that really represent the culture of the people of this area.”